 The fact is that they were there because of the potential unrest as the internal crisis within the Hawaiian government continued.
 About 160 Marines landed, and were given specific orders by Captain G. C. Wiltse to "land in Honolulu for the purpose of protecting our legation, consulate, and the lives and property of American citizens, and to assist in preserving public order."

 Friends, that sounds a great deal like why they were called up in 1874.
-And yes, the Marines had seen the riots and rebellion of 1874 in Hawaii, and it was less then 20 year past that they had to "preserve public order" in Honolulu.
+And yes, the Marines had seen the riots and rebellion of 1874 in Hawaii, and it was less than 20 years past that they had to "preserve public order" in Honolulu.
 They understood very well just how bad it could get.

 As I've said before, American Marines landed and positioned themselves at the legislation building across from Iolani Palace and camped out.
 They sat and waited for orders, and when they were told to return to their ship -- they returned to their ship the USS Boston.

-On January 27th, 1893, following the overthrow of the monarchy, the Provisional Government created Hawaiian military forces which was put under the command of Colonel John Harris Soper.
+On January 27th, 1893, following the overthrow of the monarchy, the Provisional Government created Hawaiian military forces which were put under the command of Colonel John Harris Soper.

 The Hawaiian military forces consisted of four Infantry Companies: three National Guard companies and one Regular Army company.
-The Hawaiian national guard companies were Company A which was made up of ethnic German volunteers, commanded by Charles W. Zeiler; Company B which was made up of members of the Honolulu Rifles, commanded by Hugh Gunn; and Company C was made up of ethnic Portuguese volunteers, my great-grandfather was supposedly a part of that unit, commanded by Joseph M. Camara.
-The regulars, not volunteers, were Company D, made up like B Company, from the Honolulu Rifles, commanded by John Good.
+The Hawaiian National Guard companies were Company A which was made up of ethnic German volunteers, commanded by Charles W. Zeiler; Company B which was made up of members of the Honolulu Rifles, commanded by Hugh Gunn; and Company C made up of ethnic Portuguese volunteers, my great-grandfather was supposedly a part of that unit, commanded by Joseph M. Camara.
+The regulars, not volunteers, were Company D, made up of B Company, from the Honolulu Rifles, commanded by John Good.

 All of the Hawaiian military was active under the Provisional Government of Hawaii.
 And yes, they were used in the Leprosy War in 1893.

-The Hawaiian National Guard and Regular Army were also used under the authority of the Republic of Hawaii during the 1895 attempted coup lead by Robert Wilcox and the former Queen.
+The Hawaiian National Guard and Regular Army were also used under the authority of the Republic of Hawaii during the 1895 attempted coup led by Robert Wilcox and the former Queen.

 After Hawaii was annexed becoming the Territory of Hawaii in 1898, all of the Hawaiian military forces entered service in the Army National Guard system and became part of the Hawaii Army National Guard there.
 Am I making this up?
 No. This is all a matter of historical record.